FubarBazquux/RestoreUbuntu/README.md

 Remove any unwanted and no longer used swap files.

 ## Pre-run checks
 The OpenRGB install currently points to the package created for Debian Bookworm, which is what Ubuntu 23.10 is built from.
-Change this if the target operating system is different.
+Change this if the target operating system is different: https://openrgb.org/releases.html

+The Video DownloadHelper Companion App currently points directly to a specific version.
+Ensure it's the latest one: https://github.com/aclap-dev/vdhcoapp

 ## Run script:
 ```